 Summer is officially over but nobody has told our cucumbers; they are producing better now than they did all summer!
 It is probably because we had such a hot summer this year.
 In contrast early autumn has been warm but not too hot so the vegetables are very happy!

-Last year we tried wrapping them in plastic because the long cucumbers that you get at the supermarket are wrapped in plastic.
-We did this and stored them in the fridge but they still didn’t keep very well; they went all slimy – yuk!
+Last year we tried wrapping them in plastic like how they wrap the long cucumbers at the supermarket.
+Then we stored them in the fridge but they didn’t keep very well.
+Actually they went all slimy – Yuk!

 Apparently you are supposed to store your cucumbers at room temperature but ours always go soft and limp if we do that.
 This link suggests that they should be stored at around 55 °F (12 °C) but we don’t have any spots in our house that are that cool during summer!
 Because we don’t have a cool room we have no choice but to store ours in the refrigerator.

 Earlier this year we found this article that discusses harvesting and storing cucumbers.
 It suggests that you wrap them in a towel and then put them in the fridge.

 How We Are Storing Our Cucumbers To Keep Them Fresh For Longer!